Ronnie Worm

-Ronald Worm (born 7 October 1953) is a German former international footballer who played as a striker.
+Ronald "Ronnie" Worm (born 7 October 1953) is a German former international footballer who played as a striker.

 Club career

 Worm began his career at his hometown club MSV Duisburg, for which he made 231 appearances in the Bundesliga between 1971 and 1979, scoring 71 goals.
 In 1979, he was signed by Eintracht Braunschweig for a transfer fee of 1 million Deutsche Mark to replace Harald Nickel, who had just left the club for Borussia Mönchengladbach.
 He went on to play for Braunschweig until he retired from the game in 1987 after not receiving an offer for a new contract from the club.

 International career

 Worm was capped seven times for the West Germany national team between 1975 and 1978, scoring five goals.
 He was part of the West German squads for the 1976 Euro and 1978 World Cup, but did not play in either tournament.

 Worm also competed for West Germany at the 1972 Summer Olympics.